brainhackorg/bhg-event-materials/docs/successful_brainhack_guideline.md

 recognized and cited properly.
 For more information on how to make code citable using a DOI, you can refer to/share [these guidelines](https://guides.github.com/activities/citable-code/) with your attendees.

+### Intelligent Property

+Brainhack aims to encourage all of its attendees on being inclusive and appreciative of any single work and effort that has been given by the members of the projects from the beginning until the publication submission.
+Brainhack does not assert any ownership over any of the work performed at Brainhack events or anything that comes from it.
+Beyond that, the ownership of work is an ethical issue that should be resolved by the team and really isn't any business of Brainhack organizers, unless they are explicitly asked (and agree) to arbitrate a dispute.

+As the general point of view in most cases  that the team would 'own' whatever comes out of their efforts.
+If a project leader, or any other team member, wants to retain all intellectual property from a project, then they should clearly state that to the other members of the team BEFORE those members make any contribution to the project.

 **Publishing in the F1000Research Brainhack Global collection**